 - Bumps on the chin.

-It’s thought that lactose intolerance contributes to the cause.
+It’s thought that lactose—the sugar found in dairy products—intolerance contributes to the cause.
 An intolerance can affect the immune system leading to inflammatory responses in the body.
 So the result is puffy eyes and under eye bags.
 Dairy is also thought to increase the production of sebum (oily secretions) leading to acne.
 Additionally, hormones in milk may result in more inflammation including premature skin aging.